carronj/plancklens/README.md

 ### Contents

 This code contains most of the Planck 2018 lensing pipeline.
 In particular it possible to reproduce the published map and band-powers basically exactly.

-Some parts of the pipeline have been left out or are not yet translated to python 3.
-This is the case notably of the band-powers likelihood code, or the code used to produce lensed CMB skies.
+Some more detailed parts of the pipeline have been left out or are not yet translated to python 3.
+This is the case notably of the band-powers likelihood code.

+The code used to produce lensed CMB skies is the stand-alone pip package [lenspyx](https://github.com/carronj/lenspyx) (with big speed improvement expected soon)

-### Example parameter files
+### Examples

+To obtain analytical reconstruction noise curve and responses, you might want to check [n0s.py](https://github.com/carronj/plancklens/blob/master/plancklens/n0s.py) especially the commented *get_N0* function

 To use the examples lensing reconstruction parameter files, you will need further to define the environment variable $PLENS to some place safe to write.